 - Select App registrations in the secondary left navigation and then choose + New registration.

-- Enter SightCall for the app in the Name on the Register an application page.
+- Enter a name like SightCall for the app in the Name on the Register an application page.

 - Under the Redirect URI (optional) section:

 - Enter this URI in the text box: https://microsoft.sightcall.com/api/oauth-callback

 - Open the new SightCall registration by selecting Azure Active Directory > App registration.
 Select SightCall under Display name.